codewithleader/journal-app/README.md

 ### Loading state
 - when clicking the login button, it is disabled while waiting for the response from the server.
 - Keep authentication state on reload.
+- Show a global loading in the application.

 #### Commit